juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 We have designed the _Juicebox Protocol_ to solve these problems.
 It allows the user to recover their secret material by remembering a short PIN, without having access to any previous devices or placing their trust in any single party.

 Specifically, this protocol:
-+ Keeps user burden low by allowing recovery through memorable low-entropy PINs while maintaining similar security to solutions utilizing high-entropy passwords.
++ Keeps user burden low by allowing recovery through memorable low-entropy PINs, while maintaining similar security to solutions utilizing high-entropy passwords.
 + Never gives any service access to a user's secret material or PIN.
 + Distributes trust across mutually distrusting services, eliminating the need to trust any singular server operator or hardware vendor.
 + Prevents brute-force attacks by self-destructing secrets after a fixed number of failed recoveries.